ldsufrpe/pysymmetry/README.md

-## Package for Representation Theory of Finite GroupsIn Sagemath (v01)
+## Package for Representation Theory of Finite Groups in Sagemath (v01)